zenitdistrict/catalog/README.md

 A simple catalog made with Symfony

-To run this app you ned Symfony v3.1 and KnpPaginatorBundle
+To run this app you need Symfony v3.1 and KnpPaginatorBundle